1965 Wyoming Cowboys football team

 The 1965 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Western Athletic Conference (WAC) during the 1965 NCAA University Division football season.
-In their fourth year under head coach Lloyd Eaton, the Cowboys compiled a 6–4 record (3–2 against conference opponents) and outscored opponents by a total of 201 to 182.
+In their fourth year under head coach Lloyd Eaton, the Cowboys compiled a 6–4 record (3–2 against conference opponents), finished third in the WAC, and outscored opponents by a total of 201 to 182.
 They played their home games on campus at War Memorial Stadium in Laramie, Wyoming.
-They began a 22-game home winning streak, which lasted five seasons, until the opening game of the 1970 season.
+In the opening game of the season, they began a 22-game home winning streak, which lasted five seasons, until the opening game of the 1970 season.

 Schedule

-NFL Draft
+NFL draft

-Two Cowboys were selected in the 1966 NFL Draft, which lasted twenty rounds (305 selections).
+Two Cowboys were selected in the 1966 NFL draft, which lasted 20 rounds (305 selections).